 This Google Sheets spreadsheet can automatically calculate what to charge for your women’s retreat based on your starting budget (even if it’s $0!), expenses, and estimated attendees.

 You’ll be able to enter your starting budget first.
 Then, you’ll fill in the amounts for your itemized expenses.

 Last, you’ll enter your expected number of attendees.
 Play around with this number to see different suggestions for what you should charge for your retreat.

 The spreadsheet will automatically calculate the expected minimum fee.

 As a bonus, I’ve added two extra tabs to your spreadsheet so that you can keep track of all transactions, income, and expenses.

 Here’s how to use the ‘What to Charge’ budget calculator:

-*Click the link below to open the ‘what to charge’ spreadsheet.
+*Click the image or text link below to open the ‘what to charge’ spreadsheet.